 - Taking the Bus – Try Southeast Vermont Transit’s in town and out-of-town routes with The Current.
 Also check out their Park and Ride options from the I-91 exit parking lots.

-- Carpool/Rideshare – Talk to colleagues and neighbors, or check out Go Vermont’s Carpool database and the Upper Valley Rideshare list.
-Both formal programs include guaranteed ride home options.
+- Carpool/Rideshare – Talk to colleagues and neighbors, or check out Go Vermont’s Carpool database which includes a guaranteed ride home option.

 - Bike – In addition to cycling along the roads you could also try out the Toonerville Trail that connects Springfield to Charlestown.